 We provide the children with a wide range of experiences linked to a breadth of different topics to introduce them to new language and vocabulary and then provide them with opportunities during their play (indoor and outdoor) to use and practise the new vocabulary they have learnt.
-When reading or investigating a topic we highlight any WOW words to children, these could be words the children have not come across before or are exciting/interesting words, then we write these words in our vocabulary books and come back to them throughout the week!
-Research states that a child needs to hear/use a word 12 times before they fully understand the word so we revisit these words as much as possible to increase children’s vocabulary banks.
+Research states that a child needs to hear/use a word 12 times before they fully understand the word, so we revisit key vocabulary as much as possible to increase children’s vocabulary banks.
 If you would like to practise some key vocabulary at home then please look on the knowledge organiser for your child’s current topic and all the key words are down the right-hand side!

 At Moston Lane we LOVE to role play!
 In our role play areas the children have the opportunity to become anyone they want to be and be involved in an exciting world of imagination with their friends.
 Role play situations are full of opportunities for the children to practise their communication and language skills and we make sure we provide lots of chances throughout the day, for the children to engage in the world of role play!